mwenell/languageSelector/README.md

 Where
 - data-type = flag (flag images) | select (select element)

-# Tranlations on Language Specific URLs (Use of hreflang at head of DOM)
+# Tranlations on Language Specific URLs (Use of hreflang at Head of DOM)
 Implement your translations in language specific URLs (html files) and mark in each HTML file what is the correct URL for it's tranlations in different languages.
 Remember to include the actual language and files own URL as well.

 Use hreflang as in each of your HTML files to make translation linking to work correctly.
 See example below.